toucansites/website/contents/docs/[05]templates/[03]views/index.md

 <p>This is the second post excerpt.</p>
 ```

 ## Partials

-Mustache partial templates are reusable template fragments that can be included within other Mustache templates.
-Partials are referenced using the `{{> partialName}}` syntax.
+Partials are reusable pieces of markup that can be inserted into other Mustache files.
+You include them using the {{> partialName}} syntax.

-A template can include another one, using the partial syntax:
+For example:
 ```html
 <h1>Hello, World!</h1>
 {{> reusableParagraph}}
 ```

-This is the `reusableParagraph.mustache` template file:
+The file named reusableParagraph.mustache might look like this:
 ```html
 <p>This is a reusable paragraph</p>
 ```

-This is the rendered output:
+The final output after rendering would be:
 ```html
 <h1>Hello, World!</h1>
 <p>This is a reusable paragraph</p>
 ```

-Partials help modularize and organize code by allowing common elements, such as headers or footers, to be defined once and used across multiple templates.
+Partials help keep your codebase organized and maintainable by allowing commonly used sections—like headers, footers, or paragraphs—to be defined once and reused wherever needed.

 ## Parents

-Using a parent template in Mustache promotes consistency and reusability by providing a common structure, allowing blocks within the parent to be overridden by other templates.
+Using a **parent** in Mustache helps you create a shared layout that can be reused across different pages.
+It defines a common structure, while allowing parts of it to be replaced by a **child**.
+This is useful for keeping your layout consistent and avoiding repetition.

-Here’s a simple example of using a Mustache parent template to define a `main` block, that can be overridden from a child template:
+Here’s an example of a parent that defines a main section that can be customized:
 ```html
 <!DOCTYPE html>
 <html>